 The Peace of Mind project is particularly meaningful for two reasons.
 First, it enables us to do our very small part to fulfill the slogan of the Friends of the IDF – “Their job is to look after Israel.
 Ours is to look after them.”

 But it is not just the project that is special, it is the partnership we are engaged in to make it happen.
 We are living in an increasingly polarized world, divided by religion, politics and more.
 We have lost not only the capacity to engage on things we disagree about, but even to remember there are things we have in common.

 Temple Beth El, a local reform synagogue, and BRS have important and significant differences.
 Nevertheless, our love of the Jewish people, Israel and the IDF is something we very much have in common.
 It has been an honor and pleasure collaborating with their rabbinic and lay leadership who have been incredibly accommodating and sensitive to ensure the program is inclusive and compatible with BRS needs and standards.
-We are deeply indebted to them and to our own Rabbi Moskowitz and Glen Golish who worked tirelessly to make it happen.

 Our sincere hope is that the soldiers will gain from their time in our community.
 But there is no doubt that the greatest benefit will be felt by our gracious host families, by our Shul and by the whole Boca community who are proving that we can work together with a spirit of partnership, collaboration, and love on the things we both care passionately about and have in common.